rajgoel/course-business-analytics-fundamentals/01-lecture/slides.md

 ### Prescriptive analytics

-Prescriptive analytics is the process of determining **which decision shall be taken** to achieve a business objective.
+Prescriptive analytics is the process of determining **which decisions shall be taken** to achieve a business objective.

 > [!IMPORTANT]
 > Descriptive and predictive analytics can be used to assess the value of observed and proposed decisions, but they cannot be used to propose the decisions to be assessed.